 Lock down technical specifications: from business goals to technical peculiarities.
 We want to stress that this stage becomes available for discussions only after the development team gets involved in all business processes within this sphere and in all technical pitfalls of project features.

-As a conclusion we want to stress that step-by-step or consecutive development is the best approach to use for software development, which allows us anticipate risks and prevent exceeding a budget by clear pre planning and informing a client about issues we’re coming across with.
-And as a result when all objectives, deadlines, deliverables are maintained, this is meat and drink to us when we see happy and satisfied client with a product which serves the best for people.
+As a conclusion, we want to stress that step-by-step or consecutive development is the best approach to use for software development, which allows us anticipate risks and prevent exceeding a budget by clear pre-planning and informing a client about issues we’re coming across with.
+And as a result, when all objectives, deadlines, deliverables are maintained, this is meat and drink to us when we see a happy and satisfied client with a product which serves the best for people.